hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 The Cascades design clearly separates logical optimization (exploration) and physical optimization (implementation).
 When an unoptimized group is reached, matching transformation rules are scheduled.
-Then the optimization proceeds to group inputs before the transformation rules are fired.
-Finally, the implementation rules are fired.
-Careful guided interleaving of transformation rules, input optimization, and implementation rules ensures that a single physical plan is found as early as possible.
+Then the optimization proceeds to group inputs, and only after that the implementation rules for the group are fired.
+A careful guided interleaving of transformation rules, input optimization, and implementation rules ensures that a single physical plan is found as early as possible.
 Once the first (sub)plan is found, the cost of the group could be calculated.
 Then this cost could be used to prune less efficient alternatives, the technique known as **branch-and-bound** pruning.

 The Volcano/Cascades top-down guided search is widely considered superior to EXODUS and earlier bottom-up optimization strategies, because it allows for flexible optimization of only parts of the search space.